rycolab/website/content/classes/llm-s23/main.md

 ## News

 **3. 1.
 2023** &emsp; Class website is online!
-**30. 1.
-2023** &emsp; **Important**, for Data Science Master's students: This course *can* count as a core course for the **Data Science** master's program, however, due to an administrative error, it will not appear in the course catalog as such.
-If you are interested in taking this course as a Data Science master's student, please register for the course on MyStudies and then *email your study administrator* ([Bernadette Gianesi](https://inf.ethz.ch/people/person-detail.MTY4NTU1.TGlzdC8zMDQsLTg3NDc3NjI0MQ==.html)) so that the course will be added to your core courses section.
-We are sorry about the inconvenience.
+**20. 2.
+2023** &emsp; Update on the previous announcement from January 30th: the Large Language Models course can count towards the core *elective* courses for the Data Science master's program, rather than the core courses.
+Indeed, the course is now listed as a core elective course for the Data Science master's program, so no additional action is required upon registering for the course through MyStudies.

 ## Syllabus and Schedule